-As explained in about osteoporosis, pain and other problems associated with osteoporosis are caused by the fractures it causes, and these experiences can vary from person to person.
+As explained in the section called Consequences of Osteoporosis pain and other problems associated with osteoporosis are caused by the fractures it causes, and these experiences can vary from person to person.

 Osteoporosis does not affect the healing process.
 So if you have a fracture it will usually heal in about six to twelve weeks although, like any broken bone, sometimes it can take longer.
 If you are having problems coping at home after your fracture, there are services such as physiotherapy and occupational therapy that can help you to regain your independence.

 As with any broken bone, it is really important that you are eating healthily to help with your recovery and the healing process; see here for more information about a well-balanced diet.
 It is especially important that you have enough protein to help the healing process, especially if you are older and frailer.